The School of Architecture: Becoming The School of Architecture

 Despite an announcement on January 28, 2020, that the school would cease operations on both campuses and close by June 2020, the school remains open and continues to educate Master of Architecture students.
 According to this announcement, the school's governing board determined that "the School did not have a sustainable business model that would allow it to maintain its operation as an accredited program."
 This announcement followed the failure of discussions between the board and the Frank Lloyd Wright Foundation about the creation of new, non-accredited educational programs.
 At the time of the announcement, the school indicated they were negotiating an agreement for the 30 currently enrolled students to transfer to The Design School at ASU's Herberger Institute for Design and the Arts.

 It was reported that prior to the closure announcement, the school and the foundation were in talks to develop alternative educational programming that did not require accreditation.
 According to the foundation, the proposals that emerged from these discussions were not approved by the school's board.

 Six weeks after announcing the pending closure, the school's board of directors reversed course and announced that the school had received new funding and was financially viable.
 However, the agreement between the Foundation and School expired by its own terms on July 31, 2020.
 As of March 11, 2020, the school board expressed its intention to continue school operations and reopened admissions, despite no resolution with the Foundation being reached at that time.

-In 2020, the school moved to the historic campuses of Cosanti and Arcosanti and changing its name to The School of Architecture.
+In 2020, the school moved to the historic campuses of Cosanti and Arcosanti and changed its name to The School of Architecture.

+In 2023, the school moved to Cattle Track Arts in Scottsdale, Arizona.